Rafipilot/embedding_bucketing/README.md

 Embeddings are saved in a cache file (in JSON format) to prevent redundant API calls.
 This improves performance by allowing for quick lookups of word embeddings from the cache when they have already been generated.

 ### 5. Averaging Embeddings
-The program supports blending the meaning of two words by averaging their embeddings using the adjust() function, which can then be stored in the cache for future use.
+The program supports blending the meaning of buckets by averaging their embeddings using the adjust() function, which can then be stored in the cache for future use.